 FAQs about trademarks and business names rights

 Some answers to frequently asked questions about registered trademarks and business names are detailed below.
 These FAQs are based on our experience of the questions that our customers commonly ask us.
-If your question is not answered below please contact us and we will be able to provide you with personalised answers, tailored to your business needs.
+BATTLE welcomes genuine faqs from genuine trademark owners.
+If your question is not answered below please contact us and we should be able to provide you with personalized answers, tailored to your business needs.

 General Trademark Registration Questions

 A registered trademark is an exclusive property right obtained by registration of the trademark under the laws of the country where the trademark is used.

 Registered trademarks are obtained by submitting a formal application for registration under the laws of the relevant country.
 To obtain a registered trademark, there are certain requirements that must be met by the application.
 BATTLE are experts in assisting with the registration process efficiently for our clients.
 Some basic aspects that must be considered when registering a trademark include the following:

 - Trademark registration legislation is based on the current trademark law in the country concerned.